-Particulate matter is defined as any airborne material, except uncombined water (liquid, mist, steam, etc.) that exists in a finely divided form as liquid or solid at standard temperature (25°C) and pressure (760mmHg) and has an aerodynamic diameter of less than 100 micrometers.
+Particulate matter is defined as any airborne material, except uncombined water (liquid, mist, steam, etc.) that exists in a finely divided form as liquid or solid at standard temperature ($25^{\circ}C$) and pressure (760mmHg) and has an aerodynamic diameter of less than 100 micrometers.
 Three sizes of particulate matter are monitored: PM10, PM{2.5}, and PMcoarse (10-2.5).
 PM10 is particulate matter with an aerodynamic diameter less than or equal to 10 micrometers (μm).
 PM{2.5} are solid particles and liquid droplets found in the air that are less than 2.5 micrometers (μm) or microns in diameter.
 Individually, these particles and droplets are invisible to the naked eye.
 Collectively, however, they can appear as clouds or a fog-like haze.
 PM{2.5} is also referred to as "fine" particles.
 PM{10-2.5} is called PMcoarse.
-The PMcoarse fraction has a diameter between 2.5 and 10 micrometers (μm) or microns.
-In comparison, a human hair is 70-100 μm in diameter.
+The PMcoarse fraction has a diameter between 2.5 and 10 micrometers (μm) or micrometers (μm).